Austria's University Advantage: A Country Of Academic Opportunities

 shunculture

-The University of Vienna is the highest-ranked Austrian university, at joint 137th in the world in the QS World University Rankings.
-It’s also the largest university in Austria, and, having celebrated its 650th anniversary in 2024, the oldest in the German-speaking world.
-Today it’s one of the largest universities anywhere in Europe, with around 94,000 students enrolled.
-It teaches across a broad subject spectrum, mostly in German but with a sizeable number of English-taught master’s degrees.
+Austria has a lot of highly ranked universities, which attract international students from around the world.
+The University of Vienna, for example, is the highest-ranked Austrian university, at 137th in the QS World University Rankings.
+It is also the largest university in Austria, with around 94,000 students enrolled, and is the oldest in the German-speaking world, having celebrated its 650th anniversary in 2024.
+The University of Vienna is associated with 15 Nobel Prize winners and teaches a broad spectrum of subjects, mostly in German, but with a number of English-taught master's degrees.

 shunculture